JoelAlftberg/gothenburg-restaurants-data/README.md

 - Add possibility to show next 20 results with nextPageToken query
 - Store results in a .csv file
 - Create a list of different search terms to use
-- Function for iterating through restaurants and find opening hours
 - Visualize the data
 - Clean formatted address to just include the street
+- Clean opening hours to contain numbers only

 ## 1. Getting the data